binerogroup/documentation/storage/persistent-block-storage/extend-volume.rst

 OpenStack Horizon
 -----------------

-To extend a volume using :doc:`/getting-started/managing-your-cloud/openstack-horizon`
+To extend a volume by using :doc:`/getting-started/managing-your-cloud/openstack-horizon`

 - Under **Project**, press **Compute** and then **Instances** in the sidebar menu.

-- Press the instance to which the volume you want to extend is connected.
+- Press the instance having the volume you want to extend.

 - Press the name of the volume under the **Volumes Attached** section.